Fixed-gear bikes (“fixies”) are incredibly polarizing.

 However, this raises an interesting legal point.

-Most US states (and many countries) require all bicycles on the road to have a brake that can stop the bike within a certain distance on flat, dry pavement.
+Most US states (and many countries) require all bicycles on public roads to have a brake that can stop the bike within a certain distance on flat, dry pavement.

 But they don’t specify what a “brake” is.